GuyPozner/IntelliProject/README.txt

 4. Analysis code files.
 5. Figures.
 6. Each experiment file should contain a txt file by the same name explaining shortly what it does.
+7‫.‬Log files should be weaved for every session using the IntelliLogYYYYMMDD and should be kept in a directory with the same name as the session directory(
+Markdown(.MD), html and .Rmd files.